 I have three of my own kids’ birthdays coming up this fall that I haven’t even begun shopping for yet.
 I am always stumped with what to get them because after the birthday party presents and the grandparents’ presents, they really do not need another single thing.
 But there is the expectation that mom and dad will get them something really fab.
 So I wanna know.
 How do y’all handle birthdays?

 And then there is the issue of the birthday party.
 Most of our friends seem to have a birthday party for each kid every year.
 I’m a meanie because I make my kids rotate.
-Last year David had a birthday party, and this year Caroline will have one.
-Next year Becca will get her first ever birthday party, when she turns 4.
+Last year D had a birthday party, and this year C will have one.
+Next year R will get her first ever birthday party, when she turns 4.